johanbrandhorst/grpc-wasm/README.md

-# grpc-wasm
+# gRPC-WASM
-gRPC-Web implementation in Go, built using the WASM architecture target
+gRPC-Web implementation in Go.
+Built as a drop-in alternative to google.golang.org/grpc.